Skip to contents

 packages

-If `cluster_or_cores` is a cluster created via `parallel::makeCluster()` then this function just takes care of inserting the relevant `rbmi` objects into the existing cluster.
+• If cluster_or_cores is a cluster created via parallel::makeCluster(), then this function returns it after inserting the relevant rbmi objects into the existing cluster.

 Examples